University of Kigali

 University of Kigali (UoK) is a fully accredited and chartered university by the Government of Rwanda.
 UoK started its operations in October 2013.

 Location

-University of Kigali's temporary campus is located along KG 541 Street near the plush Kigali Heights in the central business district of Kigali, the capital and largest city in Rwanda.
+University of Kigali's temporary campus is located along KN 5 Road, Boulevard de l'Umuganda, near the plush Kigali Heights in the central business district of Kigali, the capital and largest city in Rwanda.
 The geographical coordinates of the university campus are:01°57'03.0"S, 30°05'35.0"E (Latitude:-1.950833; Longitude:30.093056).
 The university operates a second campus in the Rwanda Social Security Bureau Building in the town of Ruhengeri, Musanze District, in the Northern Province of Rwanda.